 The Washington State Board of Accountancy is a consumer protection agency that initially qualifies and continues to monitor the professional performance and ethical behavior of Certified Public Accountants (CPAs), CPA-Inactive certificateholders, CPA firms, and non-licensee CPA firm owners, serving individual and enterprise consumers in Washington State.

 Unlike most state agencies, the Board of Accountancy is not funded by public tax dollars.
 CPAs, CPA-Inactive certificateholders, CPA firms, non-licensee CPA firm owners and CPA examination applicants pay administrative fees which cover all of the agency’s operating expenses.

-We are a very small agency with only ten employees.
-We are here to protect the public interest and provide the following services:
+We are a small agency with only nine employees.
+We are here to protect the public interest.
+Some of the services we provide are: